This class is now over and is unavailable for purchase. Sign up to receive announcements about upcoming classes.

 - The most important question to start with (which has nothing to do with social media)

 - How social media fits into your overall author platform

 - How to use social media as a creative tool that adds to your writing practice

 - Specific ways to build relationships with readers as well as influencers

-- Case studies of authors who have used social media as both a creative tool and as a marketing and publishing tool
+- Examples of authors who have used social media as both a creative tool and as a marketing and publishing tool

 - How to write a proper bio for social media